 When Bitches Brew was first released, some accused Davis of having sold out.
-True, the trumpeter was attempting to reach a wider audience with Bitches Brew, but he was willing to do very little to compromise his music in the process, as the lack of cheap hooks and riffs as well as the length of the tracks shows.
-Today, Bitches Brew is considered the ground breaking progenitor of jazz rock.
+True, the trumpeter was attempting to reach a wider audience with Bitches Brew, but he was willing to do very little to compromise his music in the process, as the lack of cheap hooks and riffs clearly show.
+Today, Bitches Brew is considered the groundbreaking progenitor of jazz-rock fusion.

 2. ESPERANZA SPALDING – Esperanza (2008)

 At 23, bassist and vocalist Esperanza Spalding was already a seasoned session musician.
 In 2008 she arranged, produced and played on her self-titled album Esperanza.
 The music boasts influences from New Orleans hot jazz to Latin Soul.
 It is adventurous but never overbearingly so.
 Allmusic stated in its review of the album that “If radio would get behind this it would be a monster.”

 4. CHET BAKER – Chet Baker Sings (1954)

 Chet Baker at his peak was a great trumpeter and an even better singer.
 His delicate, smooth vocal tone was simply one of a kind.
 Such tone provided many jazz standards with their ultimate interpretation.
 Many of them, such as “My Funny Valentine” and “I Fall in Love Too Easily,” are presented in his 1954 album Chet Baker Sings.